TylerAnder/antibandera/doc/dependencies.md

 Dependencies
 ============

-These are the dependencies currently used by BitcoinRocket.
+These are the dependencies currently used by AntiBandera.
 You can find instructions for installing them in the `build-*.md` file for your platform.

 | Dependency | Version used | Minimum required | CVEs | Shared | [Bundled Qt library](https://doc.qt.io/qt-5/configure-options.html#third-party-libraries) |
 | --- | --- | --- | --- | --- | --- |